minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 contributions, which these will not return?
 Stratmann makes the assumption that since corporations are inherently for-profit, they do not donate to organisations without wanting to profit from doing so.
-Economists and political scientists hypothesise, that companies' campaign spending is strategic
+Economists and political scientists hypothesize, that companies' campaign spending is strategic
 @stratmann-2017 @Denzau-Munger-1986 @Weschle_2022c[p.~25].
 What exactly these
 companies receive in return for their contribution, however, is unclear
 @stratmann-2017.
-Stratmann defines three motives for contributions: the first is access to the candidate, the second is to influence election and the third is to contribute to the candidate most likely to win @stratmann-2005[p.~146]
+Stratmann defines three motives for contributions: the first is access to the candidate, the second is to influence elections and the third is to contribute to the candidate most likely to win @stratmann-2005[p.~146]
 @stratmann-2017[p.~13]. #cite(<Weschle_2022c>, form: "prose") determines that
-what campaign donors receive in return to contributing to candidates is either influence, meaning they change the opinion of the candidate by contributing to their campaign, or the support of a candidate that has your interest at heart, with specifically small scale contributors following both methods.
+what campaign donors receive in return for contributing to candidates is either influence, meaning they change the opinion of the candidate by contributing to their campaign, or the support of a candidate that has your interest at heart, with specifically small scale contributors following both methods.

-// Überleitung, reason for contribution to correlation between 2 vars Besides dicussing the reasons for campaign contributions, the question is also whether there is a positive correlation between candidates receiving contributions and receiving increased vote shares.
+// Überleitung, reason for contribution to correlation between 2 vars Besides discussing the reasons for campaign contributions, the question is also whether there is a positive correlation between candidates receiving contributions and receiving increased vote shares.
 If this were the case, then campaign spending would be more straightforward, since this would mean that successful election can be assumed.

-== Contributions and Candidates' election sucesses <contributions-success>
+== Contributions and Candidates' Election successes <contributions-success>

 One would assume that receiving more campaign contributions would relate to a higher chance of getting elected, yet there is no clear correlation between